 - Emotion and psychopathology.

-Trainees may work with any of the following faculty: Lyn Y. Abramson, Reid S. Alisch, John J. Curtin, Richard J. Davidson, Simon B. Goldberg, Diane C. Gooding, Ryan J. Herringa, Ned H. Kalin, Michael R. Koenigs, James J. Li, Bilge Mutlu, Paula M. Niedenthal, Seth D. Pollak, Melissa A. Rosenkranz, Carol D. Ryff, Sarah J. Short, Alvin Thomas, Katie L. Walsh and Earlise C. Ward.
+Trainees may work with any of the following faculty: Brooke A. Ammerman, Reid S. Alisch, John J. Curtin, Richard J. Davidson, Simon B. Goldberg, Diane C. Gooding, Dan Grupe, Ryan J. Herringa, Ned H. Kalin, Michael R. Koenigs, James J. Li, Ali Mohebi, João Guassi Moreira, Bilge Mutlu, Paula M. Niedenthal, Seth D. Pollak, Melissa A. Rosenkranz, Carol D. Ryff, Sarah J. Short, Alvin Thomas, Katie L. Walsh and Earlise C. Ward.

 Post-doctoral Applicants

-The NIMH-funded T32 Training Program in Emotion Research at the University of Wisconsin-Madison anticipates (pending funding) having one post-doctoral training position starting in Fall 2023 with up to three years of support.
-Applications are due on Monday, February 6th, 2023.
+The NIMH-funded T32 Training Program in Emotion Research at the University of Wisconsin-Madison will have two post-doctoral training positions starting in Fall 2025 with up to three years of support.
+Applications are due on Friday, February 7, 2025.

-Melissa Rosenkranz: My program of research is focused on investigating the biology of the bi-directional mind-brain-immune pathways through which emotion and inflammation are mutually influential.
-I use a wide range of tools for this purpose, including functional and structural neuroimaging (MRI and PET).
-Behavioral interventions, such as meditation, are an important aspect of this work, where the neural processing of stress and emotion are examined as modifiable targets for treatment of chronic inflammation.
-More recently, I have begun pursuing questions related to the impact of inflammation in the body on brain health and long-term cognitive function.
+Dr. Melissa Rosenkranz: The research in my lab is focused on understanding the underlying biology of the mind-brain-body interactions through which stress, emotion, and the immune system interact, using a wide range of brain imaging and biomolecular tools.
+Contemplative interventions are an important aspect of this work, where the neural processing of stress and emotion are examined as modifiable targets for treatment of chronic inflammation.
+Current and ongoing work in the Rosenkranz lab addresses questions related to the impact of chronic, systemic inflammation on brain health, long-term cognitive function, and risk for the development of Alzheimer’s disease.

 Applications

-Please send the following items by Monday, February 6, 2023, to the Training Program in Emotion Research administrator, Ms. Jane Lambert, at: EmotionT32Grant@bi.wisc.edu
+Please send the following items by Friday, February 7, 2025, to the Training Program in Emotion Research Administrator, Ms. Jane Lambert, at: EmotionT32Grant@bi.wisc.edu

 - Cover letter: Identify the program faculty member(s) with whom you wish to train.